 Fred's full story can be accessed via our Summer Magazine which you can read online by clicking here.

-You don't have to be a parent carer to benefit from our groups for men, in Biggleswade, our Men's group is open to all male carers!
+You don't have to be a parent carer to benefit from our groups for men, our Dad's Group is open to all male carers!

-Come along to The White Hart Pub on the 4th Monday of the month, 6:30pm-8:30pm and meet other male carers who understand you and your situation.
+Come along to the Bedford Office on the 3rd Monday of the month, 7pm - 9pm and meet other male carers who understand you and your situation. £2 entrance fee.